aleduques/FEM3D_GMSH/README.md

 1. Navigate to the "code" section of the repository and click on "Download ZIP" to obtain all the necessary files.
 Save the downloaded files in a folder.

-2. To use the package, open the command line and type "addpath folderDir," where "folderDir" is the directory path to the folder containing the package.
+2. To use the package, open the command line and type "__addpath folderDir__," where "folderDir" is the directory path to the folder containing the package.
 ### Documentation

 This code was developed for a final project in Industrial Engineering.
-For more detailed information on the class and basic ideas on the Finite Element Method, please refer to the bachelor's thesis:
+For more __detailed information__ on the class and basic ideas on the Finite Element Method, please refer to the bachelor's thesis:
 [FEM3D_simplicialGMSH.pdf](https://github.com/aleduques/FEM3D_GMSH/blob/main/TFG_ALEJANDRO_DUQUE_SALAZAR.pdf)

 ### Current Folders:
 1. FEM3Dclass:  This folder contains the class with various available functions:
   - BasisNj: Lagrange Basis in the tetrahedral reference element and their partial derivatives.
 Lagrange basis in the            triangular element.
   - evalFEM3DUh: Compute Finite Element Solution at non-nodal points
   - femAdvectionMatrix, femMassMatrix, femRobin, femSourceTerm, femStiffnessMatrix, femStressMatrix:  Assembly system of        equations.
-  - quadRule2D and quadRule3D: Quadrature formulas for the tetrahedral and triangular reference element with nodes given in barycentric coordinates
+  - quadRule2D and quadRule3D: Quadrature formulas valid for the tetrahedral and  triangular reference element with nodes        given in barycentric coordinates

   - local3DMatrices and localRobinMass: Exact local matrices.